kgrid-objects/fda-label-collection/README.md

 <p></p>

-5. Next, change the '2' to a '3' in the last line of the curl command and run it once again on REQBIN:
+STEP 6.
+Next, change the '2' to a '3' in the last line of the curl command and run it once again on REQBIN:

 ```
   -d '3'